SartMa/inji-offline-verify/apps/worker-pwa/README.md

 | `public/` | Manifest, icons, and fallback assets used by the service worker |
 | `performance_benchmarking/` | Scripts, configs, and run artifacts for automated benchmarking |
 | `vite.config.ts` | PWA build, proxy, and caching strategies |

 ---

-## Troubleshooting & tips

-- **Cannot log in?** Ensure the backend is running and reachable at the URL defined by `VITE_API_HOST`.
-Browser devtools will show proxied requests hitting `/worker/api/login/`.
-- **Priming failures** surface as console warnings from `WorkerCacheService`.
-Re-run login once connectivity is stable; the SDK will retry the downloads.
-- **No offline history** usually means IndexedDB was cleared or blocked.
-Check browser privacy settings and the storage quota in `chrome://inspect/#service-workers`.
-- **Background sync unavailable** on Safari/iOS older than 17.4 – the app still works, but manual sync is required.
-- **Need a clean slate?** Use the dashboard controls or DevTools > Application > Storage to clear local caches before re-authenticating.

----